skoolkid/skoolkit/sphinx/source/man/skool2asm.py.rst

 the current working directory or in ``~/.skoolkit``, if present.
 The recognised configuration parameters are:

+  :Address: The format of the default link text for the ``#R`` macro when the
+    target address has no label (default: '').
+This format string recognises the replacement field ``address``.
+If the format string is blank, the address is formatted exactly as it appears in the skool file (without any ``$`` prefix).
   :Base: Convert addresses and instruction operands to hexadecimal (``16``) or
     decimal (``10``), or leave them as they are (``0``, the default).
   :Case: Write the disassembly in lower case (``1``) or upper case (``2``), or